Zen4All/zencart_auto_installer/readme.txt

         c.) $module_name - This should be a plain English (or other language) or other in a user friendly way d.) -OPTIONAL- $zencart_com_plugin_id - Get this from zencart.com plugins or Leave Zero not to check Step 5.)
 Change the name of the directory in the installers/ directory to match that from step 4b Step 6.)
+Modify the includes/extra_datafiles/ to add the box name for the configuration menu dropdown etc.
+Step 7.)
 Create your installer files.

 Tips for installer files: